 In the case that a broker has extended insurance for your car transport needs, you will have a different process than when dealing directly with the carrier for your claim.
 Brokers are supposed to make sure that the carriers that they work with have proper insurance, but this may not always be the case.

-As stated above, carriers will have around $350,000 of coverage for losses to the car itself, but a broker might also add some supplemental coverage in rare instances.
-This will almost always be secondary insurance to the carrier’s insurance and you need to be aware that the carrier’s policy will be the primary coverage for the accident and the losses associated with it.
+As stated above, carriers will have around $350,000 of coverage for losses to the car itself.
+However, a broker might also add some supplemental coverage in rare instances.
+This will almost always be secondary insurance to the carrier’s insurance.
+Besides, you need to be aware that the carrier’s policy is the primary coverage for the accident and losses associated with it.

 You can see that broker insurance might be both beneficial and not helpful to you if the carrier that you are transporting your vehicle with is not properly insured.
-Trusting a broker to vet carriers can be a time-saver, but you might also find in some instances, that the insurance part of their vetting process was not done correctly.
+Trusting a broker to vet carriers can be a time-saver.
+Nevertheless, you might also find in some instances, that the insurance part of their vetting process was not done correctly.

 How to Protect yourself Under This Insurance

 Using transport insurance of both kinds should not be a struggle.
-If you are working with a proper insurance company, you should be able to file a claim in the event that there is an accident and you should not have to struggle to find out which insurance company they are working with for their needs.
+If you are working with a proper insurance company, you should be able to file a claim if there is an accident.
+Also, you should not have to struggle to find out which insurance company they are working with for their needs.

 The biggest key to protecting your vehicle with this kind of coverage is knowing what the policy language actually says.
-If you are not sure what the policy will cover, you can always ask to see the full language of the policy and take it to your own auto insurance company for a once-over.
-If you are working with a broker, you will be able to ask them for some advice in some instances as well.
+If you aren’t sure what the policy will cover, you can ask to see the full language of the policy.
+Also, take it to your own auto insurance company for a once-over.
+If you are working with a broker, you’ll be able to ask them for some advice in some instances too.